 - 1/3-inch, 3-megapixel colour sensor (2K resolution)

 Nest Hello has a HD camera with a 160-degree field-of-view, making it nice and wide-angle, so anyone approaching the door can be seen from head to toe, or head to waist when they are on the doorstep ringing the bell.
 We're able to see anyone approaching down the path itself as well as the naughty postman who always takes a shortcut across the lawn and this is still the case even after moving the position to the side.

 Results are excellent no matter what time of the day, too.
 The HDR imaging gives a clear and distinguished picture even when there are shadows, while night vision provides a detailed UV image even when it's pitch black outside.

 Hello will record continuously (24/7) so it's always possible to go into the Nest app and see a live stream of the front of your home.
 There's relatively little lag in live streaming.
-For more than a three-hour history, however, a Nest Aware subscription is required, which can become rather costly depending on the tier you select: £4/month gets five days' footage; £8/month gets 10 days; £24/month nets the full 30 days.
+For more than a three-hour history, however, a Nest Aware subscription is required, which can become rather costly depending on the tier you select: £4/month gets five days' footage; £8/month gets 10 days; £24/month gets the full 30 days.